 The Fund's terms and conditions provide for the terms of subscriptions and redemptions of units and it is, therefore, exposed to the liquidity risk of meeting unitholder redemptions.
 However, the Fund is allowed to borrow in order to satisfy redemptions.
-The Fund's securities are considered to be readily realizable as they are all listed on the stock market in the Kingdom of Saudi Arabia.
+The Fund's securities are considered to be readily realizable as they are all listed on stock markets.
 The Fund Manager monitors the liquidity requirements on a regular basis and seeks to ensure that sufficient funds are available to meet any commitments as they arise.